Ladme/scramblyzer/README.md

 flipflops        calculates the number of flip-flop events
 ```

 Note that in all the modules, atoms can be selected using the [groan selection language](https://github.com/Ladme/groan#groan-selection-language).
-Currently, however, selecting atoms based on their ndx group is not supported for `scramblyzer` as `ndx` file reading is not implemented for this program.

 As `scramblyzer` is primarily designed for the analysis of Martini simulations, it natively recognizes all standard (and some non-standard) Martini lipids (over 200 lipid types).
 You can also add your own lipids by supplying a file `lipids.txt` into the directory from which you call `scramblyzer`.
 In this file, `scramblyzer` expects one lipid type (residue name) per line.
 The maximal length of the lipid name is 4 characters.
 The `lipids.txt` file may contain comments initiated by `#`.
 The maximal length of each line is 1023 characters.